 - Ensure the puzzle is age-appropriate.
 It shouldn’t be too easy to complete, but also not so challenging that they become frustrated and give up.

 - Find puzzles with colorful and fun shapes and pictures to keep your child engaged.

 - What does your child like?
 Find puzzles that appeal to their interests!

 - On more difficult puzzles, work along with them to keep them interested while also spending some quality time with your child.

 - Let them create a puzzle of their own.
 There are kits at your local craft store that children can draw on and the pieces are pre-cut, or simply cut up a picture or design on paper into shapes that can be pieced together.

 The benefits of jigsaw puzzles in early childhood development cannot be emphasized enough.
-They are a fun and educational tool that help children develop physically, mentally, and emotionally.
+They are a fun and educational tool that helps children develop physically, mentally, and emotionally.
 The skills developed will pay off as they grow older and provide lifelong benefits.